AmirHKiani98/FABM-DataHandler-R/README.md

 The GIF below provides a little bit information about how it works.
 At the time you are installing this package, it may have changed in graphical interfaces but the main idea should be still the same.

 ![GIF file cannot be loaded](https://github.com/AmirHKiani98/FABM-DataHandler-R/blob/main/assets/map.gif?raw=true)

+## Load and Save
+### Load Data File
+You can load a data file from your local machine by just using `readData` which only takes one parameter.
+* `path` The file path
+This function returns the data has been saved into the file
+### Save Data File
+After changing and add agents to a variable, let's name it `data`, you can save the contents of this array of lines into a text file by using `saveFile` function.
+This function gets two parameters:
+* `path` The destination path file
+* `data` The array of lines

 ## How to install
 First, you need to install `devtools` package, (if you haven't done yet).
 You can do this with running: